italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

 Request URI Response
 --------------------

-The Relying Party issues the signed Request Object, where a non-normative example in the form of decoded header and payload is shown below:
+The Relying Party issues the signed Request Object using the content type set to ``application/oauth-authz-req+jwt``, where a non-normative example in the form of decoded header and payload is shown below:

 .. code-block:: text